webdataset/webdataset/docs/pydoc.md

 Help on module webdataset.iterators in webdataset:

 NAME
-    webdataset.iterators
+    webdataset.iterators - A collection of iterators for data transformations.

 DESCRIPTION
-    A collection of iterators implementing useful functionality for transforming datasets in processing pipelines.

     These functions are plain iterator functions.
 You can find curried versions in webdataset.filters, and you can find IterableDataset wrappers in webdataset.processing.